-At AccuTemp we offer regular maintenance for our clients’ Refrigeration systems because the last thing you want or need is to have an equipment failure during business hours.
-Our non-commission professionally trained NATE certified technicians thoroughly test your equipment to ensure that it is operating accurately and reliably.
+The last thing anyone wants or needs is for an equipment failure, least of all during business hours.
+At AccuTemp we offer regular Commercial Refrigeration Maintenance for our clients’ Refrigeration systems where our NATE certified technicians thoroughly test your equipment to ensure that it is operating accurately and reliably.

 Routine maintenance is crucial in order to extend the life of your Refrigeration equipment.
-Our maintenance services can help save you hefty repair costs that are often due to premature Refrigeration system failures.
+Our Commercial Refrigeration Maintenance services can help save you hefty repair costs that are often due to premature Refrigeration system failures.
 We can make sure your equipment and systems continue to operate at peak efficiency, resulting in lower monthly energy costs.

 Here are a few of the problems that can occur when your Refrigeration units are not properly maintained: